 Maybe she could scare the amphibious vehicle into the tree with the squirrel and solve both problems.

 In the meantime, please know that we are separated from danger by these two questionable guards.

-PS I wrote this a couple of weeks ago and thought you would enjoy it.
-In the interim, she managed to find a skunk at 4AM one morning and - what is the best way to say this - activated its “skunkness”.
+PS I wrote this last year and thought you would enjoy it.
+Soon after I did so, she managed to find a skunk at 4AM one morning and - what is the best way to say this - activated its “skunkness”.
 She brought the gift home at 4AM as a way to say “good morning!”